ChenCodes/MatchsticksGame-iOS-/README.md

 # MatchsticksGame
 Simple math game that can be played against an AI or another user.
 Rules are as follows:
--User can only pick up 1, 2, or 3 matchsticks.
+##User can only pick up 1, 2, or 3 matchsticks.
--Each player (up to a maximum of two) takes turns picking up matchsticks.
+##Each player (up to a maximum of two) takes turns picking up matchsticks.
--The player to pick up the last matchstick is the winner.
+##The player to pick up the last matchstick is the winner.

 ##Home Page
 ![alt text](https://github.com/ChenCodes/MatchsticksGame/blob/master/Screen%20Shot%202016-06-22%20at%203.55.22%20PM.png)